Connect with a certified trainer for free

 When to see a doctor

-If you experience symptoms of a low back contusion that don’t resolve after a week or prevent you from doing your normal activities, you should see your doctor.
+If you experience symptoms of a low back contusion (bruise) that don’t resolve after a week or prevent you from doing your normal activities, you should see your doctor.
 You should also seek medical treatment if you experience radiating leg pain, as this symptom may suggest nerve damage.

 Non-operative treatment